 How Is Childhood Acne Diagnosed?

-Consult with a dermatologist, he would examine the history of the child along with the current symptoms of acne.
+Consult a dermatologist.
+A doctor will examine the medical and environmental history of the child, along with the current symptoms of acne.
 An examination of the affected areas would help you determine whether the symptoms are acne or not.
 If you are consulting with a paediatrician, they may refer you back to a dermatologist.

 How Is Acne Treated in Children?